Create a Website Account - Manage notification subscriptions, save form progress and more.

 We are proud to welcome Jaime Lederer.
 Jaime has been a Mental Health First Aid trainer for 3 years.
 Having worked in urban settings including schools, community-based organizations and health care, her experience and expertise includes coalition-building, program planning, policy advocacy, group facilitation and training (with youth and adults).
 She currently works in the Community Health Improvement Department at Cambridge Health Alliance, focusing on substance use prevention and positive youth development in Everett, MA.
 She holds Masters degrees in Social Work and Public Health from Boston University.

-This training is sponsored by the Town of Lexington Office of Public Health, Lexington Board of Health, Lexington Police, Lexington Fire and the Town of Lexington Human Services Department.
+This training is sponsored by the Town of Lexington Department of Public Health, Lexington Board of Health, Lexington Police, Lexington Fire and the Town of Lexington Human Services Department.
 This training is funded through CHNA 15 DoN funds from Lahey Hospital and Medical Center and Winchester Hospital.

-For more information, contact the Town of Lexington, Office of Public Health in the Town Office Building at 1625 Massachusetts Avenue.
+For more information, contact the Town of Lexington, Department of Public Health in the Town Office Building at 1625 Massachusetts Avenue.
 If you have any questions concerning this matter, you may contact Gerard F. Cody, REHS/RS, Public Health Director at 781-698-4533 or by email.

 The federal Freedom of Information Act is a statute that applies to federal records.
 The Massachusetts Public Records Law applies to records created by or in the custody of a state or local agency, board, or other government entity.